You ask it, we have it answered!

 Donations Tax

-Donations Tax does not form part of the calculation of an individual’s Income Tax liability and the Donations Tax calculation is done separately on each occasion that a donation is made.
+Donations tax does not form part of the calculation of an individual’s income tax liability and the donations tax calculation is done separately for each donation.

-Donations Tax is not levied on an individual’s income but on the capital transferred which is usually in the form of assets.
+Donations tax is not levied on an individual’s income, but on the capital transferred, usually in the form of assets.

-There are two parties involved in a donation, i.e. the donor (the person who makes the donation) and the donee (the person who received the donation).
+There are two parties involved in a donation: [1] the donor (person who makes the donation); [2] the donee (person who receives the donation).

-The donor is liable for the payment of the donation tax.
-If the donor fails to pay his tax within the prescribed period (normally by the end of the month following the month in which the donation took effect or for a period as the Commissioner may allow,) the donor and the donee are jointly and severally liable for the Donations Tax.
+The donor is liable for payment of donation tax.
+If the donor fails to pay this tax within the prescribed period (normally by the end of the month following the month in which the donation took effect, or for a period as the Commissioner may allow), the donor and the donee are jointly and severally liable for the donations tax.

-Donations (taking into account certain exemptions as discussed below) are subject to donations tax levied at a rate of 20% on the value of the donation and applicable to donations made on or after 1 October 2001.
+Donations (taking into account certain exemptions, see below) are subject to donations tax of 20% on the value of the donation, applicable to donations made on or after 1 October 2001.

 Donations between spouses.